Using Humor on Your Blog When You’re Just Not That Funny

 And if you need more help, here’s an article from Lifehacker about how to develop your sense of humor.

 This week’s homework is fun!
-Share one of your favorite (PG-13) jokes in the comments.
+Share one of your favorite (PG-13) jokes on Twitter.
+Tag @Kitty_Lusby for a retweet.